 This translated to a 61% completion rate and 441 yards.
 With regards to the rush, the Packers allowed 21 runs with 122 yards gained for the opponent.
 Overall, the Packers gave up 563 yards and 3 turnovers.
 While having only average offensive capability, the Packers are still able to score because of their very versatile approach on the field.
 They can focus on throwing, rushing, or a mixture of both.
 However, they still need to work on their rush tactics, as they are in danger of bowing down to a team that has a tight throw defense.

 Players to watch: Aaron Rodgers 180 ATT 113 CMP 1307 YDS 6 TD; Aaron Jones 78 CAR 302 YDS 3.9 AVG 8 TD 19 REC 150 YDS 7.9 AVG Jamaal Williams 26 CAR 87 YDS 3.3 AVG 0 TD; Davante Adams 25 REC 378 YDS 15.1 AVG 0 TDS; Marquez Valdes-Scantling 17 REC 235 YDS 13.8 AVG 1 TDS; Jimmy Graham 12 REC 132 YDS 11 AVG 2 TDS

 Detroit Lions vs Green Bay Packers Betting Trends

 Detroit is 4-1 ATS in their last 5 games.

 Packers are 4-1 ATS in their last 5 games.

 Detroit Lions vs Green Bay Packers Betting Picks

-Best sportbook review sites are banking on a Green Bay win with a dominant 29.6 versus 17.5 scoreboard.
+Best sportsbook review sites are banking on a Green Bay win with a dominant 29.6 versus 17.5 scoreboards.
 The team will go on to cover the spread, and the total will go over.